-Feedbacks on why an application is unsuccessful will be provided upon request.
+A general email will be sent to all applicants that are not successful.
+Specific feedback on why an application is unsuccessful will be provided upon request.
 Often, this feedback process can assist an unsuccessful applicant to identify weaknesses in their application, to re-think their proposal and possibly to re-apply for the next call for proposals.